 Very detailed information on this poster.
-This is given
+This is given to

-professionally trained K-9 Search dog teams to track missing persons
+trained K-9 Search dog teams to track missing persons or

-We’ve been in business since 1986 and currently are the most documented
+business since 1986 and currently are the most documented

-successful search dog team in the world for tracking
+successful search dog team in the world for tracking missing

 The most often asked questions.